SCB LEGAL

 Property Settlement Division of property between separating couples.

-Registrar A registrar is also known as a Judicial Registrar and they assess family law matters that come before the Court and aim to resolve them before they have to go before a Judge in Court.
+Registrar A Registrar is also known as a Judicial Registrar and they assess family law matters that come before the Court and aim to resolve them before they have to go before a Judge in Court.

 Respondent A person who is notified of an Application to the Court submitted by someone else in a matter that involves them.